The LeadersIn Maritime Law

 2012 Supreme Court Ruling

-In January 2012, the U.S. Supreme Court ruled unanimously that OCSLA extends coverage to workers so long as they can establish a substantial nexus between their injury and the OCS extractive operations of his or her employer.
-The historic ruling dealt with the case of Juan Valladolid, who worked on an offshore drilling platform, but was killed at an onshore oil processing facility.
+In January 2012, the U.S. Supreme Court ruled unanimously that the OCSLA extends coverage to workers so long as they can establish a substantial nexus between their injury and the OCS extractive operations of his or her employer.
+The historic ruling dealt with the case of Juan Valladolid, who worked on an offshore drilling platform but was killed at an onshore oil processing facility.
 His employer argued that he should have sought relief under state workers' compensation law since the incident occurred on dry land.
 The court ruled that OCSLA can be applied to anyone who is injured or killed as a result of OCS operations, regardless of location.

 According to Justice Thomas: